justinjaywang/lists/source/_posts/favorite-quotes.md

 - favorites
 ---

 - "Some people, they move the piano.
-Some people, they play the piano." —Oscar Schmidt
+Some people, they play the piano." <br>—Oscar Schmidt
-- "The best look is a good plain look." —Andy Warhol
+- "The best look is a good plain look." <br>—Andy Warhol